-In 2019, the Serbian Government continued strengthening the capacity of the public administration to implement the new legal framework improving the public consultation process.
-All four professional development programmes for civil servants and general service employees in LSGUs in 2019 included training in public consultation, mainly as part of the training in public policy making and regulation drafting, including cooperation between public administration and civil society.
-There were eight training sessions with 93 participants from SABs, whereas the Office for

-Cooperation with Civil Society organised, in partnership with the Standing Conference of Towns and Municipalities, seven two-day training sessions for local government employees covering the topic of cooperation with civil society organisations and financing of programmes of public interest implemented by associations.
+In 2019, the Serbian Government continued strengthening the capacity of the public administration to implement the new legal framework improving the public consultation process and other forms of civic participation in decision-making.
+All four professional development programmes for civil servants and employees in LSGUs in 2019 included trainings covering the above topics, mainly as part of the training in public policy making and regulation drafting, including cooperation between public administration and civil society.
+In 2019, the Office for Cooperation with Civil Society conducted, in partnership with the Standing Conference of Towns and Municipalities, seven two-day training sessions for local government employees covering the topic of cooperation with civil society organisations and financing of programmes of public interest implemented by associations, which included 123 employees from 61 local self-government units.